Ruairí Canavan

 Ruairí Canavan (born 2003) is a Gaelic footballer who plays for Errigal Ciarán and the Tyrone county team.
-He is the son of Peter Canavan, a former All-Ireland winning captain with Tyrone.
+His father, Peter Canavan, is a former All-Ireland winning captain with Tyrone, and his brother Darragh is also an inter-county footballer.

 Playing career

+University

+In his studies at Ulster University, Canavan established himself on their senior football team.
+Ulster faced UCD in the final of the Sigerson Cup on 14 February 2024.
+Canavan kicked four points Ulster won the cup for the first time in sixteen years.

 Club

 Canavan made his Tyrone Senior Football Championship debut on 10 October 2021.
 He scored five points from the bench in a twelve-point win over Clonoe.

 On 30 October 2022, Canavan played in his first county final, with Errigal Ciarán facing Carrickmore.
 Errigal won the match by 2–11 to 1–12, with Canavan scoring two points.

+Errigal Ciarán reached the county final again in 2023, this time against Trillick.
+Canavan scored a point from a free, but Trillick won the final by three points after extra-time.
+The two sides met in the county final for the second year in a row in 2024.
+Canavan top-scored with six points to help Errigal to a 0–12 to 1–8 win.
+Canavan also received the man of the match award, as well as finishing as the championship's top scorer.
+Errigal went on to reach the final of the Ulster Senior Club Football Championship, with Canavan kicking nine points in the semi-final against Clann Éireann.
+Errigal went on to win the final, beating Kilcoo by a point to win the championship for the first time since 2002.

 Inter-county

 Minor and under-20

 On 14 July 2019, the Tyrone minor team faced Monaghan in the Ulster final.
 Canavan came on as a second-half substitute as Monaghan won the match by two points.

 On 22 April 2022, Canavan was in the half-forward line as the Tyrone under-20 team faced Cavan in the Ulster final.
 Canavan kicked seven points from placed balls, including a sideline.
 Tyrone held on to win the match by 0–11 to 0–10, with Canavan being named man of the match.
 Canavan put in another man of the match performance on 8 May, scoring 0–8 in the All-Ireland semi-final win over Kerry.
 On 14 May Tyrone faced Kildare in the All-Ireland final.
 Canavan was once again the hero, scoring 1–7 as Tyrone were crowned All-Ireland champions with a six-point win.
 Canavan was named U20 Footballer of the Year for his performances in the championship.

 Canavan was named captain of the under-20 team for the 2023 season.
+Tyrone suffered an early championship exit, losing to Down in the first round.

 Senior

 Canavan joined the Tyrone senior panel after the All-Ireland Under-20 win in May 2022.

-On 19 February 2023, Canavan made his National League debut as a late sub in a loss to Galway.
-Canavan scored his first point for Tyrone the next week, as Tyrone suffered a heavy loss to Mayo.